Sana7Codes/CogniBattery/README.md

 | `pylsl` | LabStreamingLayer EEG marker stream |
 | `jsonschema` | Validate stimulus JSON files against schemas |

-All optional packages are listed in `requirements.txt` and will be installed with the command above.
+All optional packages are listed in `requirements.txt`.
 The application degrades gracefully if any are absent.

 ---